opcod3/WoWOpcodeDumper/README.md

 # WoWOpcodeDumper
-Dumps opcodes and names for WoW.
+Dumps opcodes from the WoW client and their respective names.

-Basically, all you have to do is rename the executable name in Injector.cpp to whatever your wow's name is, and run it with wow open.
-It doesn't dump names yet.
-Trying to figure out the best method.
+## Usage
+1. Run the Wow client you whish to dump opcodes from.
+2. Run `Injector.exe [wow_process_name]`

+## TO-DO
+- Implement name diffing